async-labs/builderbook/README.md

 - Start the app with `yarn dev`.

 - The _first registered user_ in the app becomes an Admin user (`"isAdmin": true`).

+## Create first book
+- Create a new Github repo (public or private)
+- In that repo, create an `introduction.md` file.
+- Your `introduction.md` file must have metadata.
+You can copy this file as an example: https://github.com/builderbook/demo-book/blob/master/introduction.md.
+- Go to the app, click "Connect Github"
+- Click "Add Book"

 ## Deploy